top of page

 Where we stayed:

-We were on a 3 day Easter weekend road trip through Yorkshire and the Dales, and stayed in Masham itself, as it had not just the Black Sheep Brewery, but the Theakston's Brewery too, and we planned to visit both.
-It's great to have experiences within walking distance and both were only a five-minute walk from the hotel.
+We were on a 3 day Easter weekend road trip, through Yorkshire and the Dales, and stayed in Masham itself.
+Masham has both the Black Sheep Brewery, and the Theakston's Brewery, and visited both (a guide to Theakston's will also be on the website soon).
+It's great to have experiences within walking distance and both were only a five-minute walk from our hotel.
+We stayed in an 18th-century Georgian inn, the King’s Head Hotel, situated directly on Yorkshire’s largest market square.

-We slept in a twin room, chosen as I liked the beams and needed a quiet room.
 They offer 27 en-suite bedrooms and are dog friendly.
 Our room was situated in the rear of the hotel, in converted barn-style buildings, and was very quiet.

 We had dinner and breakfast in the hotel and received a very warm Yorkshire welcome.
-The members of staff were extremely friendly and the food was pretty good too.

 Getting here: